akeneo/pim-community-dev/UPGRADE.md

 ## Migrate your standard project

-1. Deactivate your custom code

-Before starting the migration process, please deactivate all your custom bundles and configuration.
-This will considerably ease the standard migration process.

-2. Stop the job queue consumer daemon consumer
+1. Stop the job queue consumer daemon consumer

 Before starting the migration process, stop the job queue consumer daemon and start it again only when the migration process is finished.